Rule 3 Periods, Time Factors and Substitutions

 14. An illegal pass is thrown to conserve time (Exception: Rule 3-4-4c).

 Approved Ruling 7-3-2 II.
-Late in either half with more than one minute remaining, A10 is unable to locate an open receiver.
+After the Two-Minute Timeout in the 4th quarter, A10 is unable to locate an open receiver.
 To conserve time, he throws a forward pass that is incomplete where there is no eligible Team A player.
 RULING: Illegal forward pass, intentional grounding.
 Penalty—Loss of down at the spot of the foul.
-The clock will start on the ready-for-play signal (Rule 3-3-2e-14 and 3-4-3).
+Because this play occurred after the two-Minute Timeout, this foul comes under the 10-second runoff rule (Rule 3-4-4).

 Approved Ruling 7-3-2 III.
-On third down near the end of either half, potential field goal holder A4 muffs the snap and A4 or potential kicker A3 recovers the ball and immediately throws it forward to the ground.
+On third down after the Two-Minute Timeout in the 2nd quarter, potential field goal holder A4 muffs the snap and A4 or potential kicker A3 recovers the ball and immediately throws it forward to the ground.
 RULING: Illegal forward pass for intentional grounding; not a valid attempt to conserve time.
 Penalty—Loss of down at the spot of the foul.
-10-second runoff option for Team B (Rule 3-4-4).
-Clock starts on the ready-for-play signal (Rules 3-3-2e-14 and 3-4-3) if the 10-second runoff is accepted.
+Because this play occurred after the two-Minute Timeout, this foul comes under the 10-second runoff rule (Rule 3-4-4).

 Approved Ruling 7-3-2 IV.
-The ball is snapped over the head of quarterback A12, who is in the “shotgun’’ formation.
+After the Two-Minute Timeout in the 2nd quarter, the ball is snapped over the head of quarterback A12, who is in the shotgun formation.
 A12 recovers the ball and immediately throws it forward to the ground.
 RULING: Illegal forward pass for intentional grounding; not a valid attempt to conserve time.
 Penalty—Loss of down at the spot of the foul.
-Clock starts on the ready-for-play signal (Rules 3-3-2e-14 and 3-4-3).
+Because this play occurred after the two-Minute Timeout, this foul comes under the 10-second runoff rule (Rule 3-4-4).

 Approved Ruling 7-3-2 V. On third down near the end of the half, A1 muffs the snap.
 A1 or A4 catches the muffed ball and immediately throws it forward into the ground.
 RULING: Legal play.